IEEE 802.1aq: Tie-breaking

-ECT-MASK[0] is reserved for a common spanning tree algorithm, while ECT-MASK[1] creates the Low PATHID set of shortest path first trees, ECT-MASK[2] creates the High PATHID set of shortest path trees and the other indexes create other relatively diverse permutations of shortest path first trees.
+ECT-MASK[0] is reserved for a common spanning tree algorithm, while ECT-MASK[1] creates the Low PATHID set of shortest path first trees, ECT-MASK[2] creates the High PATHID set of shortest path trees, and the other indexes create other relatively diverse permutations of shortest path first trees.

-In addition the ECMT tie-breaking algorithms also permit some degree of human override or tweaking.
+In additio,n the ECMT tie-breaking algorithms also permit some degree of human override or tweaking.
 This is accomplished by including a BridgePriority field together with the SYSID such that the combination, called a BridgeIdentifier, becomes the input to the ECT algorithm.
-By adjusting the BridgePriority up or down a path's PATHID can be raised or lowered relative to others and a substantial degree of tunability is afforded.
+By adjusting the BridgePriority up or down, a path's PATHID can be raised or lowered relative to others, and a substantial degree of tunability is afforded.

-The above description gives an easy to understand way to view the tie breaking; an actual implementation simply backtracks from the fork point to the join point in two competing equal-cost paths (usually during the Dijkstra shortest path computation) and picks the path traversing the lowest (after masking) BridgePriority|SysId.
+The above description gives an easy-to-understand way to view the tie breaking; an actual implementation simply backtracks from the fork point to the join point in two competing equal-cost paths (usually during the Dijkstra shortest path computation) and picks the path traversing the lowest (after masking) BridgePriority|SysId.

 Interoperability

 The first public interoperability tests of IEEE 802.1aq were held in Ottawa in October 2010.
-Two vendors provided SPBM implementations and a total of 5 physical switches and 32 emulated switches were tested for control/data and OA&M.
+Two vendors provided SPBM implementations, and a total of 5 physical switches and 32 emulated switches were tested for control/data and OA&M.

 Further events were held in Ottawa in January 2011 with 5 vendors and 6 implementations, at 2013's Interop event at Las Vegas where an SPBM network was used as a backbone.